v-adhithyan/365DaysOfCode/README.md

 ## day 73 (March 13, 2019)
   Officially completed india elections project.
 Added caching to views.
 Only bug fixes and no more daily development.

+## day 74 (March 14, 2019)
+  Tmp directory getting full in production of indiaelections.
+I have only 1 GB.
+So wrote a management command to clear tmp directory.
+It will be run as a cron job once everyday.